CS-6381/FinalProject/DesignOfExperiments/Performance.md

   * 0 means batching turned off
 4) The topic/queue name to publish to
 5) The endpoint and port (if applicable) to connect to
+6) The number of messages to produce (per worker thread)

-6) For MQ's that run under multiple operating modes, accept a mode parameter that is a number
+For MQ's that run under multiple operating modes, run under the mode that is most reliable.
-  * 1 = mode 1, 2 = mode 2, etc
-  * An example of this would be RabbitMQ which can use "at most once" and "at least once" delivery by choosing whether or not to use acknowledgements.
-[Reference](https://www.rabbitmq.com/reliability.html)
+An example of this would be RabbitMQ which can use "at most once" and "at least once" delivery by choosing whether or not to use acknowledgements.
+[Reference](https://www.rabbitmq.com/reliability.html).
+You should choose "at least once".
-7) The number of messages to produce (per worker thread)

 For data collection, the program should output (to standard output) a CSV of message ID's, the time they were sent, and the acknowledge (ACK) response was received (if applicable).